-- 1. The local parish church?
+- (a) The local parish church?

-- 2. Oher Anglican churches?
+- (b) Other Anglican churches?

-- 3. Other Christian denominations (e.g. Churches Together in Britain and Ireland, the Evangelical Alliance, Anglican/Methodist Covenant or any Local Ecumenical Partnership or covenant.)
+- (c) Other Christian denominations (e.g. Churches Together in Britain and Ireland, the Evangelical Alliance, Anglican/Methodist Covenant or any Local Ecumenical Partnership or covenant.)

 Defining Commitment

 Governing bodies should be as clear as possible about definitions of commitment.
 If the admissions policy refers to "families" in relation to Christian commitment, does this mean the parents/carers or children, or both?
 This should be made explicit.